 Geoframing also works for long-term behavioral analytics.
 The Mobile Ad ID that is connected to the ad exchange can show marketers which locations that device frequents.
 Ads can be directed toward that mobile device when they become more timely or geographically relevant.

 Identifying and directing your marketing efforts towards your ideal audience can contribute to a positive return on investment (ROI) and return on ad spend (ROAS).

 While identifying a relevant audience is not always necessary, doing so will help your marketing team to distinguish a) the ideal consumer audience, b) differences between other types of audiences, and c) differences between competitors.

 If you are marketing for a physical store, identifying this audience might have to come from on-the-ground research, including surveys, surveillance, and consumer demographics.
 While helpful, this data does not inform your team enough about your current consumers nor, does it show the true gaps in your audience identification.

 For example, if a shop selling beauty products wants to increase its audience, it could look into the geo-data to identify the a) age group of local pedestrians, b) buying behaviors of their current consumers, c) actual foot traffic numbers, and c) the percentage of foot traffic who are not related to their usual demographic.
 By opening up these other areas of analysis, the beauty shop could identify an audience of people new to the area or one that could benefit from buying beauty products as a gift.

 Identifying your target audience can be tricky.
 While your current consumer base is a good place to start, it might not always be the most reliable when it comes to consumer retention or market growth.

-By gaining new insight into your consumer’s local behaviors, or by identifying new target markets within certain regions, you can thoroughly and more definitively explore market research, audience potentials, and brand reach.
+By gaining new insight into your consumer’s local behaviors, or by identifying new target markets within certain regions, you can thoroughly and more definitively apply the best marketing tactics for better performance.